-The clearest differences in CWV distributions for precipitating points at EOC occur in 716 the longer-than-Gaussian tail above critical, and this is associated with excursions above the 717 onset of conditional instability (into the range between this and saturation) happening more 718 readily in the global warming simulation.
-Since the distributions are examined with respect 719 to CWV normalized by a critical value that has increased roughly proportional to column 720 saturation, any changes in distribution that would be directly due to saturation changes 721 are already taken into account.
-This would include not only the shift in the mean of the 722 distribution but any stretching that was simply proportional to the change in saturation.
-723 The change in the shape of the distribution tails must thus be associated with more complex 724 effects, such as a dynamical response of the model storm systems.
-The longer-than-Gaussian 725 tail shows more variation when evaluated as a function of tropospheric temperature in the 726 historical period in the model simulations than in the observational estimates.
-However, 727 there are sufficient caveats on the combination of microwave retrievals and reanalysis tem-728 peratures in the observational estimates in this high water vapor, high precipitation range 729 that this does not necessarily imply lower trust in the model simulated tails.
-Rather, the 730 importance of the changes in these tails for the extreme event statistics in the global warming 731 simulation should be taken as motivation for acquiring additional observational data in this 732 range and comparing the behavior of additional models.
-733
+The clearest differences in CWV distributions for precipitating points at EOC occur in the longer-than-Gaussian tail above critical, and this is associated with excursions above the onset of conditional instability (into the range between onset and saturation) happening more readily in the global warming simulation.
+Since the distributions are examined with respect to CWV normalized by a critical value that has increased roughly proportional to column saturation, any changes in distribution that would be directly due to saturation changes are already taken into account.
+This would include not only the shift in the mean of the distribution but any stretching that was simply proportional to the change in saturation.
+The change in the shape of the distribution tails must thus be associated with more complex effects, such as a dynamical response of the model storm systems.
+The longer-than-Gaussian tail shows more variation when evaluated as a function of tropospheric temperature in the historical period in the model simulations than in the observational estimates.
+However, there are sufficient caveats on the combination of microwave retrievals and reanalysis temperatures in the observational estimates in this high water vapor, high precipitation range that this does not necessarily imply lower trust in the model simulated tails.
+Rather, the importance of the changes in these tails for the extreme event statistics in the global warming simulation should be taken as motivation for acquiring additional observational data in this range and comparing the behavior of additional models.

-734 Acknowledgments.
+Acknowledgments.

-This work was supported in part by National Science Foundation Grant AGS-1102838, National Oceanic and Atmospheric Administration Grant NA11OAR4310099 and Department of Energy grant DE-SC0006739.
+This work was supported in part by National Science Foundation Grant AGS-1102838, National Oceanic and Atmospheric Administration Grants NA11OAR4310099 and NA14OAR4310274, and Department of Energy grant DE-SC0006739.
 We thank J. E. Meyerson for graphical assistance and S. Krueger for discussions and clarifications.